nus-cs2103-AY2223S2/ip/docs/README.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `Duke.jar` file from [here]().
+1. Download the latest `duke.jar` file from [here](https://github.com/bofeng1999/ip/releases/tag/A-Release).

-1. Locate the file and double-click the file to start the application.
+1. Locate the file and launch the application using the command `java -jar duke.jar`.

 ![Ui.png](Ui.png)

-1. Type the command in the command box and press Enter to execute it.
+1. Type a command in the command box and press Enter to execute it.

 1. Refer to the [Features](#features) below for details of each command.